divyansh54/fantastic-octo-waddle/README.md

 # fantastic-octo-waddle
 Hello guys
-i am divyansh who started the carrer in programing language Qhich programing language should i learn
+i am divyansh who started the carrer in programing language Which programing language should i learn